-- (1) Corporate goal(s) derived from: - (i) KPA 1 Safety Plan: completion of the initiatives within the Company's annual Safety Plan; - (ii) KPA 2 Strategic Plan: completion of the goals for the initiatives within the Company's annual Strategic Plan; and - (iii) KPA 3 Net Cashflow: advancing the goal to manage cash flow to create value for stakeholders. - (2) Functional goal(s) related to the responsibilities of each major function of the Company (such as safety, operations, human resources, technology, finance, etc.) and which are supportive of the Company's annual strategic plan and shared purpose.
+- (1) Corporate goal(s) derived from: - (i) KPA 1 Safety Plan: completion of the initiatives within the Company's annual Safety Plan; - (ii) KPA 2 Strategic Plan: completion of the goals for the initiatives within the Company's annual Strategic Plan;

+- (iii) KPA 3 Net Cashflow: advancing the goal to manage cash flow to reduce Company's financial risk and create value for stakeholders; and - (iv) KPA 4 Culture: lay the foundation for a purpose-led and psychologically safe culture that will unite employees under one banner. - (2) Functional goal(s) related to the responsibilities of each major function of the Company (such as safety, operations, human resources, technology, finance, etc.) and which are supportive of the Company's annual strategic plan and shared purpose.
 Examples of functional goals might include improvement of operational efficiency and safety, increases in employee productivity and engagement, successful implementation of new technology, or maintenance of the Company's credit ratings.